GIT-REPLAY(1) Git Manual GIT-REPLAY(1)

 OUTPUT

-When there are no conflicts, the output of this command is usable as
+When using --ref-action=print, the output is usable as input to git

 update refs/heads/branch1 ${NEW_branch1_HASH} ${OLD_branch1_HASH}